Tailgating and Brake Checking: Is it illegal in Texas?

 Is Tailgating Illegal in Texas?

-Under Texas State Law, tailgating is illegal.
-Tailgating is considered an aggressive form of negligence and frequently leads to devastating rear-end accident.
+Tailgating is considered an aggressive form of negligence and frequently leads to devastating rear-end accidents.
+Tailgating is considered an act of negligence and willful disregard.

 Fault in a Rear End Collision